leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > If \[...\] the working group has made an informed decision that the objection has been answered or is not enough of a technical problem to prevent moving forward, \[...\] there is rough consensus to go forward, the objection notwithstanding

 The key insight here is that objections that are "not enough of a problem" can be overruled.
-This implies that you will go ahead with decisions that some people in the group dislike, as long as the issue isn't critical to success or failure. **You don't need everyone to agree.**
+This implies to go ahead with decisions that some people in the group dislike, as long as the issue isn't critical to success or failure. **You don't need everyone to agree the decision is optimal.**

 > Rough consensus relies on the distinction between two types of objections: